 It is hard to find a better school than CUNY Queens College if you wish to study Computer Science.
 Students from the Computer Science degree program at CUNY Queens College make 10.3% more than the average graduate with the same degree.
 Positioned in Queens, New York, this school is a very good choice for students who enjoy the excitement of a popular city.

 University at Buffalo is among your best bets if you're planning on studying Computer Science.
-Soon after graduating, CompSci students usually earn about $55,153 at the beginning of their careers.
+Students from the Computer Science degree program at University at Buffalo make 8.0% more than the average college grad with the same degree.
 University at Buffalo is among the largest schools in New York.

 Manhattan College is a good choice for students pursuing a Computer Science degree.
-Graduates of the CompSci program earn around $57,444 in their early career salary and $101,862 in their mid-career salary.
+Compsci majors from Manhattan College earn a boost of approximately 7.4% over the average earnings of computer science majors.
 Riverdale, New York is the best surrounding for learners who relish the active urban lifestyle.

 CUNY City College is a wonderful choice for students pursuing a Computer Science degree.
 Graduates of the CompSci program make about $57,254 in their early career salary and $98,800 in their mid-career salary.
 New York, New York is the perfect environment for students who enjoy the active city life.

 University of Rochester is among your best bets if you want to study Computer Science.
-Students from the Computer Science major at University of Rochester get 4.4% more than the standard college grad with the same degree.
+Graduates of the compsci program state that they receive average early career wages of compsci and mid-career wages of $96,541.
 The surrounding area of a large city is wonderful for scholars trying to find adequate choices for social networking, excitement, and discovery.